Goods Written Off or Written Down (Stock Losses)

 In business, inventory losses occur due to various reasons such as damage, theft, obsolescence, or market depreciation.
 When such losses happen, companies must account for them appropriately by either writing off or writing down the stock.
 Understanding the distinction between these two processes and their impact on financial statements is crucial for accurate reporting and decision-making.
-This article explains stock losses, their causes, accounting treatment, and examples of goods written off and written down.
+This comprehensive article explores stock losses, their causes, accounting treatment, IFRS and GAAP implications, and global examples to provide a full professional perspective.

 1. What Are Stock Losses?